Estimated reading time: 7 minutes

 A Treatise on Self-Deception in The Secret History

-As you might have gathered by the nature of the story we’re diving into, The Secret History is a fairly long book with plenty of themes and ideas to explore, more than I could ever hope to fit into a review of this size.
+To begin my analysis of The Secret History, I’ll start by saying is a fairly long book with plenty of themes and ideas to explore, more than I could ever hope to fit into a review of this size.
 Thus, the logical course of action is to highlight the elements which stood out in my eyes, and the very first would be Donna Tartt‘s profound dissection on the subject of self-deception.

 Despite their snobbish, arrogant and egotistical nature, it almost feels like the author wants us to pity this small group of students, caught so deep in the web of their own pseudo-intellectualism they fail to even see the horrifying nature of murder.
 Even their personalities are ultimately fairly thin and shallow, a stark contrast with how they think of themselves.